colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 Let's take one more look at the mockup of the finished game:
 ![Image of game mockup](https://ik.imagekit.io/mune/four-in-a-row-goal_ua2AQmcTE.png)

-The "Play Again" button is a the button.
+The "Play Again" button is a button that:

-It's only visible when the game ends (a player wins or the game ends in a draw).
+- Is only visible when the game ends (a player wins or the game ends in a draw).

-When it's clicked on, the game restarts and the button disappears.
+- Restarts the game and disappears when clicked on.

 ## Creating The PlayAgainButton class